bbauska/UofM-Inter-with-JavaScript/readme.md

 In the next example, we have variable name equals <b>Date</b>.
 This is not a string.
 This is something that actually can be quite a bit longer and is very complex.
-You might also have variable name equals **window.location**.
-If I wanted to in JavaScript, I could even say name equals 12.
+You might also have variable name equals
+<b>window.location</b>.
+If I wanted to in JavaScript, I could even say name
+equals 12.
 Doesn&apos;t make any sense but there&apos;s nothing stopping me from doing it.
 In each of these examples, name would have what we call a different type.
 Things that are stored in the computer are completely